Nippani: Tourism and attractions

 Visitors can stroll into the Nipanikar Wada and view the 19th century wall paintings.
-Around 4 km From Nippani in village boundary Called Shirgupping can find well-preserved aqueduct which was built by the founder of Nippani city H.H.
+Around 4 km (2.49 mi) from Nippani in a village boundary called Shirgupping is a well-preserved aqueduct built by the founder of the city of Nippani H.H.
 Shrimant, Siddhoji raje Naik Nimbalkar, Nippankar Sarlashkar Desai Sarkar.
-This water channel is an Engineering marvel of 19th centuries water system which served city for century, its famous among locals by name "Udatya Bambache Pani".
-The aqueduct is location and the storage in city is around 5 km, water root still can be traced by chimney locally known as Udate Bamb.
+This water channel is an engineering marvel of 19th centuries water system that served the city for a century, famous among locals by the name "Udatya Bambache Pani".
+The aqueduct is location and the storage in city is around 5 km (3.11 mi), water root still can be traced by chimney locally known as Udate Bamb.